biocorecrg/ExOrthist/README.md

 nextflow run main.nf --wf plot [-with-docker | -with-singularity] -bg > exint_plotter_log.txt
 ```

-**NB**: the pipeline will by default run with the -with-singularity option.
-In order to run it with the -with-docker option, please set `singularity.enabled = false` in the nextflow.config file (default: `singularity.enabled = true`).

 #### Test run

 After running ExOrthist `main.nf` module on the test set provided in this github repository [see [above](#test-run)], it will be possible to perform a test run of the `exint_plotter` workflow.